kubernetes/website/content/en/docs/tasks/debug-application-cluster/debug-service.md

 ("svc.cluster.local"), and lastly for names in the cluster ("cluster.local").
 Depending on your own install you might have additional records after that (up to 6 total).
 The cluster suffix is passed into `kubelet` with the `--cluster-domain` flag.
-We assume that is "cluster.local" in this document, but yours might be different, in which case you should change that in all of the commands above.
+You assume that is "cluster.local" in this document, but yours might be different, in which case you should change that in all of the commands above.